roman-neuhauser/Ansel-wiki/Home.md

 * the [second darkroom window](https://docs.darktable.org/usermanual/3.8/en/darkroom/darkroom-view-layout/) : darktable is slow enough with 2 pipelines (thumbnail & preview), a third one is not realistic.
 This should have been the main preview redirected to another window but the code has been hastily hacked by copy-pasting, it's terrible.
 Also there is no traceability on which display profile will be used.
 LOSS OF CPU CYCLES.
 * the block and timeout overlay mode in lighttable : terrible code for something never used.
 USELESS.
 * the extended overlays mode for thumbnails: each of the EXIF metadata display triggered its own SQL request per-thumbnail.
 LOSS OF CPU CYCLES.
 * the non-dynamic culling mode and the zoomable lighttable view : they are not really used and need a lot of spaghetti code to be handled.
-DANGEROUS and USULESS.
+DANGEROUS and USELESS.
 * the dark and icon themes : dark themes trigger all sorts of unwanted visual illusions that make color assessment impossible.
 DANGEROUS.
+* the ability to assign keyboard shortcuts to Gtk notebook tabs, as well as switching tabs by mouse scroll, has been removed.
+USELESS and INCONSISTENT WITH UI PRINCIPLES.

 Overall, 5 to 6 SQL requests per thumbnail per "mouse over" event are now spared, due to the features removed.